 Research studies often include multiple methods to assess daytime emotional and social experiences (e.g., behavioral paradigms, psychophysiological and neural responses, ecological momentary assessment) and to assess sleep (EEG-based polysomnography, actigraphy).
 Our lab ultimately aims to promote healthy psychological functioning and emotional well-being.

-Our lab space is located at 201 AJM Johnson Hall on MSU's main campus in Bozeman, MT.
-Our facilities include four different rooms, including ~1200 square feet of assessment space and a comfortable apartment style living area for overnight studies.
-This space includes a living room, mini-kitchen, and a private bedroom.
-We have games, toys, and entertainment (TV, movies, iPad games) available.
+We have two lab spaces located at 201 AJM Johnson Hall and 205 CFT-5 Building on MSU's main campus in Bozeman, MT.
+Our facilities include a two bedroom sleep lab fully equipped with polysomnography, private bathrooms, showers, a kitchen, and office and conference space.
+We also have a separate lab space with a comfortable apartment style living area and mini-kitchen for sleep deprivation studies and space for behavioral assessments.
+We have games, toys, and entertainment (TV, movies, iPad games) available for families, children, and siblings during assessments.
 We also have free parking available for participating families, and meals and snacks are typically provided during overnight stays.

-Our lab is fully equipped with Micro Motionlogger actigraphy watches (Ambulatory Monitoring, Inc) to measure objective sleep patterns, and polysomnography (SOMNO HD, Somnomedics) to conduct both attended in-lab or unattended ambulatory sleep studies.
+Our lab is fully equipped with Philips and Ambulatory Monitoring actigraphy watches to measure objective sleep patterns, and our lab space includes polysomnography to conduct both attended in-lab (Natus Embla NDx) or unattended full ambulatory sleep studies (SOMNO HD, Somnomedics).
 Our assessment space also includes a room equipped for behavioral and psychophysiological testing, including audio and video recording, and a Biopac MP150 wireless system to record measures such as heart rate, respiration, cardiac impedance, and electrodermal activity from individuals or during dyadic interaction tasks.
 Through a collaboration with MSU's Center for Mental Health Research and Recovery, some of our research also includes assessments of daytime EEG patterns (ATLAS Neurophysiology System, Neuralynx).